OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **TCP/IP** - commonly used reliable networking stack involving machinery to handle network congestion, multiple outstanding requests and other optimizations
     - **Acknowledgment** - a technique involving the message receiver sending back an acknowledgment to the sender
     - **Timeout/Retry** - an approach used for handling dropped message requests
+    - **Sequence Counter** - an approach used for incrementing and tracking messages between the sender and receiver
     - **Distributed Shared Memory (DSM)** - allows for multiple computers on the network to share large virtual address space, akin to how processors have multiple cores which allow for the use of threading
     - **Remote Procedure Call (RPC)** - simple and easy way to execute code on a remote machine
     - **Stub Generator** - creates client and server stubs containing functions specified in the interface to be used in the RPC service